Decor Ideas

 Kim Colwell

-||9 min read
+||8 min read

 Quick Answer

-A feng shui turtle is usually used for support, stability, and protection.
+A feng shui turtle is used for support, stability, and protection.
 It tends to work best in the north area, near the back of a desk, or in another part of the room where you want a steadier sense of backing.
-One meaningful turtle usually works better than several random ones.
+One meaningful turtle works better than several random ones.

 The turtle is one of those feng shui symbols that works better when it stays simple.
 It should read like calm support, not like a collection you forgot to stop buying.

-What the Turtle Usually Symbolizes in Feng Shui
+What the Turtle Symbolizes in Feng Shui

-Why people use the turtle symbol
+This is why people use the turtle symbol.

 1